Green Up on Bunchberry Meadows

 If you are interested in carpooling, please click here, to add your car or join a ride going to the event.
 There is also a wait list feature if there isn’t a ride there yet that works for you.
 Happy carpooling!

-NCC acquired Bunchberry Meadows with the assistance of the Government of Canada’s Natural Areas Conservation Program (NACP), a unique public-private partnership to accelerate the pace of land conservation across southern Canada.What you will be doing
+This 259 hectare (640 ac.) plot of land is managed between NCC and the Edmonton & Area Land Trust.
+NCC acquired Bunchberry Meadows with the assistance of the Government of Canada’s Natural Areas Conservation Program.What you will be doing

 There are two main areas that we will be planting.
 Around the picnic site volunteers will help us plant trees and shrubs.
 Near the dug out, we will be planting willow live stakes to help strengthen the banks and bring back native vegetation.Why you will love it